 - “Marxism and Bolshevism in D.H.
 Lawrence’s Lady Chatterley’s Lover,” in South Atlantic Review, Vol. 73, No. 2, Spring 2008.

-I enjoy traveling and getting to know people of diverse nations.
-One of my focal points of interest is the Camino de Santiago in Northern Spain because of its richness in culture, history, nature, and variety of people.
-It also gives me the opportunity to enjoy Spain’s tasty cuisine and delicious wines.
-Latin America is another area of importance for me.
-I have traveled to Peru, Bolivia, Argentina, Paraguay, Brazil, and Costa Rica, and I am planning to visit more countries to the south of the U.S. My travels to Latin America helped me gain a better understanding of José Martí and his views on social and political issues of his era.
+Dr. Schwarzmann enjoys traveling and getting to know people of diverse nations.
+A focal point of interest is the Camino de Santiago in Northern Spain because of its richness in culture, history, nature, and variety of people.
+It has also given him the opportunity to enjoy Spain’s tasty cuisine and delicious wines.
+Latin America is another area of importance for Dr. Schwarzmann; he has traveled to Peru, Bolivia, Argentina, Paraguay, Brazil, and Costa Rica, and is planning to visit more countries to the south of the U.S. Travels to Latin America has helped him to gain a better understanding of José Martí and his views on social and political issues of his era.